 Word of mouth has an important impact on consumer behavior (Babić Rosario et al. 2016; Berger 2015).
-Others' opinions shape everything from the everyday products people buy (Chevalier and Mayzlin 2006; Ho-Dac, Carson, and Moore 2014) to important medical and financial matters (Iyengar, Van den Bulte, and Valente 2011; Lin and Fang 2006).
+Others' opinions shape everything from the everyday products people buy (Chevalier and Mayzlin 2006; Ho-Dac, Carson and Moore 2014) to important medical and financial matters (Iyengar, Van den Bulte and Valente 2011; Lin and Fang 2006).

-While it is clear that others' opinions are persuasive, less attention has been paid to how such opinions are expressed.
-Might the specific words consumers use to signal their product support affect persuasion-and if so, how?
+But while it is clear that others' opinions are persuasive, less attention has been paid to how such opinions are expressed.
+Might the specific words consumers use to signal their product support impact persuasion, and if so, how?

-This article examines the endorsement language consumers use and how this language affects word-of-mouth persuasion.
+This paper examines the endorsement language consumers use, and how this language use affects word of mouth persuasion.
 Sometimes people endorse a product or service by saying "I recommend it," while other times they might simply say "I like it."
-Although these variations may seem minor, we examine these turns of phrase as different "endorsement styles," or explicit versus implicit assertions of product approval.
-Furthermore, we demonstrate that these language variations influence an endorsement's persuasive impact.
+While these variations may seem minor, we examine these turns of phrase as different "endorsement styles," or explicit versus implicit assertions of product approval.
+Further, we demonstrate that these language variations influence an endorsement's persuasive impact.
 People are more likely to choose a product someone else recommended, rather than liked, because the former signals that the endorser both likes the product more and has more domain expertise.

 We also demonstrate that consumer knowledge influences which endorsement style people use.
-Less knowledgeable consumers are particularly likely to say "I recommend it" because they are less aware that personal tastes vary (i.e., preference heterogeneity).
+Less knowledgeable consumers are particularly likely to say "I recommend it" because they are less aware that personal tastes vary (i.e. preference heterogeneity).
 Consequently, in the absence of other source credibility information, people may paradoxically be more persuaded by novices than experts.
 Five studies, including a mix of field data and laboratory experiments, test these predictions.

-This article makes three main contributions.
-First, we outline different endorsement styles-consumer declarations
+This paper makes three main contributions.
+First, we outline different endorsement styles-consumer declarations of product approval or support following a positive experience.